zenotech/python_epic_api/docs/Cost.md

 # Cost

 The cost of the requested resource.
-May only be present if the ok field is true.
+May only be present if the valid field is true.
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------